Poland–Ukraine relations

-Comparison

 History of relations

-Polish–Ukrainian relations can be traced to the 16th-17th centuries in the Polish–Lithuanian Commonwealth and the often turbulent relations between that state and the mostly polonized nobility (szlachta) and the Cossacks.
+Polish–Ukrainian relations can be traced to the 9th-10th centuries between Kingdom of Poland and Ruthenia (so called "Kievan Rus") and later in the Polish–Lithuanian Commonwealth and the often turbulent relations between that state and the mostly polonized nobility (szlachta) and the Cossacks.
 And even further into the 13th-14th centuries when the Kingdom of Poland and the Ruthenian Kingdom maintained close ties.
-Present day relations remain somewhat turbulent.
+The Khmelnytsky Uprising in 1648 ended the Polish Catholic szlachta′s domination over the Ukrainian Orthodox population.

 The next stage would be the relations in the years 1918–1920, in the aftermath of World War I, which saw both the Polish–Ukrainian War and the Polish-Ukrainian alliance.
 The interwar period would eventually see independent Poland while the Ukrainians had no state of their own, being divided between Poland and the Soviet Union.
 This situation led to a deterioration in Polish−Ukrainian relations, and it would result in a flare-up of ethnic tensions both during and immediately after World War II (with the massacres of Poles in Volhynia and Operation Vistula being the most infamous events).
 In the interbellum, Poland maintained two consulates in the Ukrainian Soviet Socialist Republic, located in Kharkiv and Kyiv.
 The staff of the latter was arrested by the Soviets in 1939 during the German-Soviet invasion of Poland which started World War II, with the fate of the Polish consul unknown to this day.
 Parts of the genocidal Soviet Polish Operation of 1937–1938 and the Katyn massacre of 1940 were both committed in the Ukrainian Soviet Socialist Republic by the NKVD.

 While this left the Polish–Ukrainian relations in the mid-20th century in a relatively poor state, there was little meaningful and independent diplomacy and contact between the Polish People's Republic (Poland) and the Ukrainian Soviet Socialist Republic (Ukraine).
 The situation changed significantly with the fall of communism, when both Poland and Ukraine became fully independent and could once again decide on foreign policies of their own.

 In the emigre community however, the very influential Paris-based magazine Kultura, which was smuggled into Poland and read widely, advocated for a rapprochement with Ukraine, Belarus, and Lithuania.